skaven81/docker-crashplan/README.md

 storage outside the crashplan container.

 Add additional volumes (`raid5` and `geofront-root` above) to expose data to CrashPlan to perform backups.
+You should use the `:ro` option to ensure your data to be backed up can only be read, not written.

 The first time you start the container, the UI will probably come up bound to `127.0.0.1`.
 Just restart the container and it will come